 Chopped kale and cabbage salad

+My love of salads stems from the fact that I was exposed to them regularly, early on.
+I learned to love and rely on fresh vegetables and seasonal produce.
+This love has led me to develop different types of salads, like this one!
 The nut brittle acts like the croutons in this salad!
 I like to use a combination of sesame seeds, pumpkin seeds, slivered almonds and crushed walnuts, all mixed with maple syrup.
 Any leftover can be used to top other salads, like this kale, quinoa and apple salad or this spinach, arugula, and strawberry salad.

 Chopped kale and cabbage salad